skyout/sass-styleguide/README.md

 ### Manipulation

-When manipulating a sizing variable in a stylesheet, use +/- modifiers instead of a fixed value.
-This allows for simple global font changes in the future.
+When manipulating a sizing variable in a stylesheet, use relative `*` modifiers instead of a fixed value.
+This allows for simple global font changes in the future, as well as simple font scaling for responsive designs.
 Any arithmetic operators should have a space before and after.

 ```sass
 // bad